nirnejak/nirnejak/README.md

 ### Here's what I'm working on 👋

-- 🔭 I’m currently working on ... `Peoplebox`
+- 🔭 I’m currently working on ... `Vnext`
 - 🌱 I’m currently learning ... `Typescript`
 - 👯 I’m looking to collaborate on ... `Open Source Projects`
 - 🤔 I’m looking for help with ... `GraphQL`